Labelled well-quasi-order for permutation classes: Introduction

-The plot of $\sigma\oplus\tau$ consists of the plot of $\tau$ above and to the right of the plot of $\sigma$, as shown in Figure~\ref{fig-ex-sum}.
-There is an analogous operation called the skew sum.
-Given permutations $\sigma$ of length $m$ and $\tau$ of length $n$, their \emph{skew sum} is the permutation $\sigma\ominus\tau$ defined by
+The plot of $\sigma\oplus\tau$ consists of the plot of $\tau$ above and to the right of the plot of~$\sigma$, as shown in Figure~\ref{fig-ex-sum}.
+Analogously, given permutations~$\sigma$ of length $m$ and $\tau$ of length $n$, their \emph{skew sum} is the permutation $\sigma\ominus\tau$ defined by

-A permutation is \emph{sum indecomposable} (or \emph{connected}) if it cannot be expressed as the direct sum of two shorter permutations and \emph{skew sum indecomposable} (or simply \emph{skew decomposable}) if it cannot be expressed as the skew sum of two shorter permutations.
+A permutation is \emph{sum indecomposable} (or \emph{connected}) if it cannot be expressed as the direct sum of two shorter permutations and \emph{skew sum indecomposable} (or simply \emph{skew indecomposable}) if it cannot be expressed as the skew sum of two shorter permutations.
 We leave the routine proof of the following result to the reader.

-\begin{proposition} The permutation $\pi$ is sum indecomposable if and only if $G_\pi$ is connected. \end{proposition}
+\begin{proposition} The permutation~$\pi$ is sum indecomposable if and only if $G_\pi$ is connected. \end{proposition}

 A permutation is \emph{separable} if it can be built from the permutation $1$ using only sums and skew sums.
 For example, the permutation $453127896$ of Figure~\ref{fig-ex-sum} is separable:

 The term ``separable'' is due to Bose, Buss, and Lubiw~\cite{bose:pattern-matchin:}, who proved that the separable permutations are $\Av(2413,3142)$, although these permutations first appeared in the much earlier work of Avis and Newborn~\cite{avis:on-pop-stacks-i:}.
 The graphical analogues of separable permutations are the cographs defined in Section~\ref{subsec-induced-subgraphs}.
 More precisely, an inductive argument quickly yields the following.